 ➤ Teach the critical skill of poetry analysis with a growth mindset poem.
 My favorite way to do this is with interactive flip books!

 ➤ Select a poem to read aloud to students.
 Reading poetry can even help students settle back into learning after lunch or a special.
+Check out my favorite poems to teach growth mindset here.

 Well, there you have it, 9 ways to develop a growth mindset in your classroom all year long.